turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 #### Other Properties ####

-"What Am I"

 * `aria-label` - Described above.
 Provides additional information about an element.
 * `aria-required` - Tells a user if they need to provide input on an element before a form is submitted.

-"Who am I Related To?"

 * `aria-controls` - Seen above.
 References an element that is controlled by the current element.
 * `aria-labelledby` - Sister to `aria-label`, references the ID of another element, which is a short title for the element.
 * `aria-describedby` - is just like aria-labelledby – but is meant for longer descriptions instead of short titles.
 This is read after the field-type is stated